Bed Bugs Bite

 Treat the mattress with a bed bug safe spray.
 The seams and cracks in your mattress are excellent places for bed bugs to hide.

-When using either of these products be sure to apply liberally, meaning soak the cracks to make sure the spray penetrates.
+When using either of these products be sure to apply according to the manufacturers directions.

 A quality mattress safe insecticide based spray is Sterifab.